We analyzed the earnings scripts from the top 50 retail companies in the US for the past 6 quarters. Only 29% discussed shrink with investors.

 Retailers feel the shrink pinch

-Retail shrink, most frequently caused by shoplifting and employee theft, has started to see growth from the impact of organized crime, creating a difficult situation for many retailers.
+Retail shrinkage, most frequently caused by shoplifting and employee theft, has started to see growth from the impact of organized crime, creating a difficult situation for many retailers.
 Rodney McMullen, Chairman and CEO of the Kroger Company pointed out: “If you look at shrink, a lot of that, about ….
-25% of it is driven within the shrink component and that’s heavily driven by organized crime or at least it appears to be.
+25% of it is driven within the shrinkage component and that’s heavily driven by organized crime or at least it appears to be.
 And I know Congress and other groups are starting to spend more time on understanding what’s driving that and what’s behind it and what’s the distribution channels for the stolen products as well and trying to manage that.

 As many know, shrink continues to pressure gross margin for many in the retail industry.